nikitap17/RadTMSR/Supplementary Materials/occurrence of 'mental health' across time.md

 <br>
 <br>

 Researchers frequently assert that terrorist actions can be committed by anyone, highlighting environmental factors rather than a narrow psychopathological diagnosis.
 This view, however, may be outdated due to its categorical approach to psychopathology.
-With the advent of the ICD-11 (World Health Organization, 2019) and the recognition of mental health as a spectrum, there is an opportunity to revitalize radicalization studies, particularly by examining how mental health intersects with meso- and macro-level influences.
+With the advent of the ICD-11 (World Health Organization, 2019) and the understanding of mental health on a spectrum, there is an opportunity to revitalize radicalization studies, particularly by examining how mental health intersects with meso- and macro-level influences.
 <br>
 <br>